SvenWesterlaken/mongo4j/README.md

   }
 });

-// Save 'neil' as a node in neo4j (as well as mongodb) according to the schema configuration neil.save();
+// Save 'neil' as a node in neo4j (as well as MongoDB) according to the schema configuration neil.save();

 const henry = new Person({firstName: "Henry", lastName: "McCoverty"});
 const daniel = new Person({firstName: "Daniel", lastName: "Durval"});
 const jason = new Person({firstName: "Jason", lastName: "Campbell"});

-// Save all three persons in neo4j as well as mongodb Person.insertMany([daniel, jason, henry]);
+// Save all three persons in neo4j as well as MongoDB Person.insertMany([daniel, jason, henry]);
 ```

 ### Updating

 Unfortunately, mongoose doesn't supply a direct way of accessing data in update hooks.
-Therefore a custom method on the document will be used that will both handle the saving in mongodb and neo4j.
+Therefore a custom method on the document will be used that will both handle the saving in MongoDB and neo4j.
 It can be seen as a wrapper around the original `Document.updateOne()` method.

 #### Document.updateNeo(criteria, options, cb)
 - **Note**: parameters are identical to that of `Model.updateOne()`.
 Detailed documentation can therefore be found [here](https://mongoosejs.com/docs/api.html#document_Document-updateOne).